metabase/metabase/docs/questions/sharing/visualizations/sankey.md

 ## Sankey data options

-Your data can include more than three columns, but each row must includes three columns: source node, a target node, and a quantity to scale the size of the target node.

-In the viz settings > **Data** tab, you can select which columns Metabase should use as the source, target, and values for the sankey chart.
+To select which columns Metabase should use as the source, target, and values for the sankey chart, click on the **settings** icon in the bottom right to view the **Data** tab.

 ![Sankey data options](../../images/sankey-data-options.png)

+Your data can include more than three columns, but each row must include the required three columns: source, target, and a value to scale the size of the target node.

 ## Sankey display options